guillaumezin/DomoticzEbusd/readme.md

 You can add more than one ebusd-bridge hardware to Domoticz, for instance to get some registers as read-only and others as writable.

 ## Particular case of holiday mode
 Holiday mode can be activated only by setting a start and end date.
 If you set "holiday" to Hc1SFMode or Hc2SFMode, it won't be effective.
 Domoticz doesn't handle date devices, so f47:Hc1HolidayStartPeriod f47:Hc1HolidayEndPeriod f47:Hc2HolidayStartPeriod f47:Hc2HolidayEndPeriod will appear as read-only text devices.
-To set holiday mode from Domoticz, you can create a virtual switch and create a Lua or dzVents script, here is an example where "holiday mode" is a virtual switch:
+To set holiday mode from Domoticz, you can create a virtual switch and create a Lua or dzVents script, here is an example where "Holiday mode" is a virtual switch:
 ```
 return {
 	on = {